-Good careers guidance widens pupils' horizons, challenges stereotypes, and raises aspirations.
-Careers education at KEVI LSG is student-centred and whilst providing a broad range of experiences and knowledge, is also able to be targeted specifically at the interests and strengths of the student.
+Good careers guidance widens your horizons, challenges stereotypes, and raises aspirations.
+Careers education at KEVI LSG is student-centred and whilst providing a broad range of experiences and knowledge, is also able to be targeted specifically at your interests and strengths.